How to Dispose of Hazardous Waste Safely?

 What Happens to this waste?

-Once you drop it off, hazardous items are handled under strict regulations:
+Once collected by an authorised carrier, hazardous items are handled under strict regulations:

 FAQ’s